rabbyt3s/snaprecon/README.md

 # SnapRecon

-*Built and maintained by rabbyt3s for authorized recon workflows.*
+SnapRecon is a Linux-first reconnaissance CLI that automates discovery, screenshot capture, and lightweight heuristic analysis for authorized assessments.
+It integrates Playwright/Chromium, `subfinder`, and a deterministic reporting pipeline to deliver repeatable results you can archive or feed into downstream tooling.

-SnapRecon is a Python CLI that performs authorized reconnaissance end to end: it discovers targets, screenshots them with Playwright/Chromium, applies lightweight local heuristics, and ships a report you can hand to stakeholders.
-The tool is designed to run on Kali or any Linux box where you already vet your scope.
+## Key Capabilities

-## Why SnapRecon
+- Discovery pipeline using `subfinder` or pre-built host lists
-- One command from discovery to report: subfinder integration, screenshots, local tagging
+- Chromium-based screenshot capture with concurrent workers and strict timeouts
-- Reports you can share: JSON for automation, Markdown/HTML for humans
+- Keyword-oriented tagging to flag administrative or high-value surfaces
-- Friendly UX: progress spinners, Rich-powered summaries, actionable errors
+- Deterministic JSON, Markdown, and HTML report generation
-- Safety first: scoped runs, deterministic denylisting, no credential or cookie capture
+- Local-only processing; no external LLM or telemetry dependencies

 ## Requirements
-- Python 3.11 or newer (virtual environments recommended)
+- Python 3.11+
-- Playwright with the Chromium browser runtime (`playwright install --with-deps chromium`)
+- Playwright with the Chromium runtime (`playwright install --with-deps chromium`)
-- `subfinder` on your PATH (installed via `apt`, `brew`, or the upstream release)
+- `subfinder` available on `PATH` or provided via `--subfinder-bin`
-- A scope file defining what you are authorized to scan (see below)
+- Any modern Linux distribution (tested on Kali, Ubuntu, Arch); macOS with Playwright support should also work

 ## Installation
 ```bash